Tag

 A Lenovo Yoga 6 resting on a table in tablet mode.

-With the base model starting around $600, for great specs, including an 7000 Series mobile processor, the Lenovo Yoga 6 2-in-1 is perfect for students on the move.
+With the base model starting around $600, for great specs, including an AMD Ryzen 7000 Series mobile processor, the Lenovo Yoga 6 2-in-1 is perfect for students on the move.
 The thin and light frame adds to the portability, with the convertible and touchscreen-enabled display excellent for just about any configuration you can think up.
 You can use it like a notebook to take class notes, prop it up to watch media, use it as a traditional laptop, and more.
 Plus, the visuals are vibrant and appealing on the 13.3-inch WUXGA full-HD display, and the audio-optimized speakers are Dolby Atmos compatible.

 Best bang-for-your-buck